jqczeng/CarND-Advanced-Lane-Lines/README.md

 ![alt text][distorted-undistorted-chessboard]

+The distorted and undistorted images can be seen above.
+By applying the distortion correction algoirthm, the edges of the chessboard squares are straight like it should be.

 Threadholded Binary Image:
 ---
 A threshold filter is applied to each image after distortion correct.
 The thresholding is used to create a constrast within the image between objects and as well to filter out edges so that it will be easier to detect the lanes.
+There are two thresholds combined together; a gradient threshold and a color threshold.

+A gradient threshold uses the Sobel operator to find the pixels within an image where there are is a change in intensity from one pixel to another.
+The gradient can be taken either in the x-drection or the y-direction of the image.
+The gradient is a vector and thus its direction and magnitude parameteres will indicate the intensity of change at each pixel, and infer how likely it is that that pixel represents an edge.

+A color threshold filters out certain pixels that are not deemed well for the

 Perspective Transform:
 ---